 - (a) Creation and Purpose.
 There is hereby created an Independent Ethics Counsel, whose purpose shall be to oversee the complaint, investigative, and enforcement process in response to ethics complaints submitted pursuant to this Article and to render written recommendations to City Council on the same. - (b) Appointment and Qualifications.
-The Independent Ethics Counsel shall be appointed by a vote of two-thirds of the members in office at the time at a regularly scheduled meeting.
+The Independent Ethics Counsel shall be appointed by a majority vote of the disinterested members of City Council.
 The Independent Ethics Counsel shall be an attorney licensed to practice law in Colorado. - (c) Term of Appointment.
 The Independent Ethics Counsel shall serve until his or her successor is appointed by Council. - (d) Subpoena Power.
 The Independent Ethics Counsel shall have the power to subpoena documents and witnesses, and to enforce such power by judicial action.